artMATERIALS/hyperspectral-microspectroscopy/README.md

 ### Curve fitting of NEXAFS data

+The curve fitting analysis involves background subtraction with a background function (arc tangent) to remove the excitation of core electrons to the continuum or quasi-continuum states.
+Peak fitting is performed with Gaussian functions.

 <img src="https://github.com/artMATERIALS/hyperspectral-microspectroscopy/assets/151731956/a53c329f-a57d-4a83-84b7-6a44dc61e150" width="500">

 Fitted spectra at O K-edge for cycled MXene in LP30 electrolyte. (a) OD spectra at O K-edge, for pristine MXene (blue), cycled MXene (green) with signs of Li-O bond (cyan peak) and carbonates interacted with MXene (red). (b) Corresponding TEY spectra for carbonates with trace of oxygen bond to titanium.